A Galactic Perspective on the (Unremarkable) Relative Refractory Depletion Observed in the Sun: Conclusions

 \end{itemize}

 Our work demonstrates that the Sun’s relative refractory depletion can be understood as a natural outcome of GCE shaped by both large-scale trends and local inhomogeneities in the ISM.
 We apply physically motivated, data-driven learning techniques, typically used to study stellar populations in the Galactic context, to reframe trends in \tcond\ slope.
-By connecting planetary and Galactic scales via stellar abundances, we place the detailed chemical patterns of individual stars in a broader population-level context.
-We show that the Sun’s abundance pattern is unremarkable, not exceptional and the consequence of chemical enrichment history rather than planetary processes.
+By connecting planetary and Galactic scales via stellar abundances, we place the detailed chemical patterns of individual stars in a broader population-level context. {We show that the Sun’s abundance pattern is unremarkable, arising naturally from its chemical enrichment history rather than requiring a uniquely planetary origin.
+Our conclusions are therefore limited to robust, population-level trends that remain consistent across independently analyzed surveys despite known survey-level systematics.}

 Our results also empirically reveal a connection between supernova yields and elements' \tcond.
 The physical origin of this relationship remains unclear and beyond the scope of this work but may arise from the overlap between atomic and nuclear properties.
 We simply report the empirical trend and highlight its relevance to exoplanet research: understanding subtle abundance signatures from processes like planet formation requires accounting for incomplete mixing in the ISM and GCE.
 Our framework provides a more complete picture of stellar chemical diversity and emphasizes the importance of multi-element modeling to disentangle global and local chemical histories of stars before turning to planet-related explanations.